-Add any content to a table - a sticky note, shape, card, or image.
-Working with the content, you can easily drag it over the table using the auto-resize feature.
+Add content to a table - a sticky note, shape, card, or image.
+Just drag it over the table using the auto-resize feature.

 Adding content using the auto-resize feature

 The auto-resize feature is enabled by default.
-To turn it off click Cell resize > Manual when needed or using shortcut Ctrl/Cmd.
+To turn it off click Cell resize > Manual on the context menu or press Ctrl/Cmd when dragging objects onto the table.
 To turn it on again click Cell resize > Auto.

 Columns and rows

-There are several options to add columns and rows to your table - by clicking the plus button on the navigation toolbar.
+There are several options to add columns and rows to your table:

 Adding columns and rows